st93642/pt-journal/docs/OLLAMA_SETUP.md

 ollama pull mistral       # Fast responses
 ```

-Switch models by updating the configuration file.
+All models will be available in the PT Journal model selector.

 ## Security Considerations